-2 Represents number of underlying PSUs actually received based on achievement of the CEO goals and individual goals as described above.
-The Compensation Committee determined the achievement of the performance factors on January 26, 2023.
+Represents number of underlying PSUs actually received based on achievement of the 2023 Annual Smart CEO SMART Goals as described above.
+The Compensation Committee determined the achievement of the performance factors on January 25, 2024.
+As described above, our NEOs were awarded PSUs based on the level of achievement of the 2023 Annual CEO SMART Goals at 50% of target.